Karin at Utrecht University (2019 – today)

-Dr. Karin Fikkers works as a postdoctoral researcher at the University of Amsterdam.
-Specifically, she works at the Center for research on Children, Adolescents, and the Media (CcaM) which is part of the Amsterdam School of Communication Research (ASCoR).
-At CcaM, Karin aims to better understand the role of narrative media entertainment in children’s and adolescents’ lives.
+Between 2015 and 2018, Karin worked as postdoctoral researcher at the University of Amsterdam.
+Specifically, she worked at the Center for research on Children, Adolescents, and the Media (CcaM) which is part of the Amsterdam School of Communication Research (ASCoR).
+At CcaM, Karin aimed to better understand the role of narrative media entertainment in children’s and adolescents’ lives.

 Between 2011 and 2015, Karin conducted her PhD research also at CcaM on Professor Patti Valkenburg’s ERC-funded project called “The entertainization of childhood.”
 In this project, Karin investigated the effects of media violence on aggression, specifically asking which adolescents are (most) susceptible.
 In 2014, she spent two months as a visiting scholar at the Annenberg Public Policy Center and the Annenberg School for Communication at the University of Pennsylvania.
 In February 2016, Karin obtained her PhD title cum laude after defending her dissertation titled “A different(ial) perspective: How social context influences the media violence-aggression relationship among early adolescents”.

 Before working on her PhD project, Karin obtained her Bachelor’s degree at the Business Communication department of the Radboud University Nijmegen (2007), after which she graduated cum laude from the research master Language and Communication (Radboud University, University of Tilburg, 2010).
-Her master thesis on mechanisms of narrative persuasion (supervised by Professor Hans Hoeken) is published in Poetics.
+Her master thesis on mechanisms of narrative persuasion is published in Poetics.

 Karin is an active member of the academic community.
 Within the Netherlands-Flanders Communication Association (NeFCA), she co-founded the Young Scholars Network and organized sessions at the Etmaal van de Communicatiewetenschap.
 Within the International Communication Association (ICA), Karin was Secretary of the Children, Adolescents, and the Media (CAM) division for two years.
 During that time, she set up the monthly interview series “CAMmer in the Spotlight“.
 Karin also served as a member of the Student and Early Career-scholars Advisory Committee (SECAC), and co-organized the young scholars Reception and several Blue Sky Workshops at the annual conference of the ICA.